manifolded/FigureEightDisasterResponse/README.md

 The `data` directory contains code related to ingesting the dataset provided by Figure Eight and consolidating it in a SQLlite database.
 Have a look at 'ETL Pipeline Preparation.ipynb'.
 Current work is focused developing the ML pipeline and you can have a look at my progress by examining the 'ML Pipeline Preparation.ipynb' notebook.

+## Acknowledgements

+Thanks for Figure Eight for providing me the data, and Udacity to introducing me to the techniques.
+Cheers.